theBrianCui/Watchit/README.md

 If you own a domain name, it is highly recommend that you [register your domain with Mandrill](https://mandrillapp.com/settings/sending-domains) for sending.
 This will reduce the likelihood of your emails appearing as spam or phishing attempts.

 # For Developers

+To run Watchit from source, you will need to have Node.js installed.
+There are [instructions available for every operating system at the Node.js website.](https://nodejs.org/download/) Clone the Watchit repository, and in the root folder, run Watchit with the following terminal command:

+`node main.js`

 **How to compile Watchit into a standalone binary executable**